 I take my clumsiness in stride, occasionally thinking to myself at my more awkward moments, “I don’t remember always being this clumsy…”

-After years of joking about my clumsiness (and a lifetime of asking my mom to carry my tray at buffet restaurants because I was scared I’d drop it—no joke), I started noticing that other migraineurs here on migraine.com and out in the real world were bringing up their clumsiness more often.
+After years of joking about my clumsiness (and a lifetime of asking my mom to carry my tray at buffet restaurants because I was scared I’d drop it — no joke), I started noticing that other migraineurs here on Migraine.com and out in the real world were bringing up their clumsiness more often.
 Anecdotally speaking, many migraineurs seem to experience this clumsiness during the prodrome phase.
-Others, like me, seem to have the clumsiness at various stages of the migraine (and the level of clumsiness may not be consistent from one phase to the next or even one migraine attack to the next).
+Others, like me, seem to have clumsiness at various stages of the migraine (and the level of clumsiness may not be consistent from one phase to the next or even from one migraine attack to the next).

 So now I’m here to ask you if you become more clumsy as a result of a migraine attack.
 Is the clumsiness part of your prodrome or aura?
 Are you like one of my blog readers who tends to realize a migraine is setting in only after she drops something in the kitchen?

 For real, is it me or migraine?